Health screenings for men ages 18 to 39

 References

 American Academy of Ophthalmology website.
-Clinical statement: comprehensive adult medical eye examination PPP 2020. www.aao.org/education/preferred-practice-pattern/comprehensive-adult-medical-eye-evaluation-ppp.
+Clinical statement: Comprehensive adult medical eye examination PPP 2020. www.aao.org/education/preferred-practice-pattern/comprehensive-adult-medical-eye-evaluation-ppp.
 Updated November 2020.
-Accessed July 30, 2023.
+Accessed October 24, 2025.

-Atkins D, Barton M. The periodic health examination.
-In: Goldman L, Schafer AI, eds.
+Barton MB, Wolff TA.
+The preventive health visit.
+In: Goldman L, Cooney KA, eds.
 Goldman-Cecil Medicine.
-26th ed.
-Philadelphia, PA: Elsevier; 2020:chap 12.
+27th ed.
+Philadelphia, PA: Elsevier; 2024:chap 12.

 Centers for Disease Control and Prevention website.
-Recommended Vaccinations for Adults.
-Recommended Immunizations for adults aged 19 years and older, United States, 2024. www.cdc.gov/vaccines/imz-schedules/adult-easyread.html.
-Updated August 14, 2024.
-Accessed September 26, 2024.
+Recommended vaccinations for adults.
+Recommended immunizations for adults aged 19 years and older, United States, 2024. www.cdc.gov/vaccines/imz-schedules/adult-easyread.html.
+Updated July 1, 2025.
+Accessed July 18, 2025.

 Mora S, Libby P, Ridker PM.
 Primary prevention of cardiovascular disease.
 In: Libby P, Bonow RO, Mann DL, Tomaselli GF, Bhatt DL, Solomon SD, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 12th ed.
 Philadelphia, PA: Elsevier; 2022:chap 25.

 US Preventive Services Task Force website.
+Final recommendation statement.
 Hypertension in adults: screening. www.uspreventiveservicestaskforce.org/uspstf/recommendation/hypertension-in-adults-screening.
 Published April 27, 2021.
-Accessed July 30, 2023.
+Accessed October 24, 2025.

 US Preventive Services Task Force website.
+Final recommendation statement.
 Testicular cancer: screening. www.uspreventiveservicestaskforce.org/uspstf/recommendation/testicular-cancer-screening.
 Published April 15, 2011.
-Accessed July 30, 2023.
+Accessed October 24, 2025.

 Schedule An Appointment